OmalleyTomas98/graphTheoryProject/README.md

           return nfa.accept in current
          }
       ```

+## Testing
+  - I conducted a series of short matching tests at the end of the development to determine if the Regular expression operators were working correctly.

+  - Here are the examples I tested in the Regex.py File
+    ```py

+            ["a.b|b*" , "bbbb" , True],
+            ["a.b|b*" , "bbxxb" , False],
+            ["a.b" , "ab" , True]

+            ]
+      ```
+  - All the test cases resulted in a pass clause after compiling the class and I was ready to finish the programs Development

 ## Program Running
   - Underneath is a screenshot of the program running on my local machine
 <p align="center">